Skip to main content

 Key takeaway

-Heap metadata (chunk headers and free-list pointers) lives adjacent to user data in memory.
-A double-free bug lets an attacker place the same chunk into a fastbin twice, then redirect the linked-list pointer to an attacker-controlled address so that a future malloc returns a pointer into arbitrary memory.
-The same class of primitives (use-after-free, double-free, heap overflow) persists across allocator generations; tcache keys, safe-linking, and randomized chunk headers in newer glibc versions raise the bar but do not eliminate the attack surface.
+Heap metadata, chunk headers and free-list pointers, sits right next to user data in memory.
+A double-free lets an attacker put the same chunk into a fastbin twice, then redirect the linked-list pointer at an address they control, so a later malloc returns a pointer into arbitrary memory.
+The same family of primitives, use-after-free, double-free, and heap overflow, survives every allocator generation. tcache keys, safe-linking, and randomized chunk headers raise the bar without closing the surface.

 Related reading